 As any breastfeeding mom will tell you, using a breast pump can be a huge help.
 Pumps allow you to express breast milk for your baby, as well as store extra milk for later.

 When it’s time to choose a breast pump, you’re going to want to pay extra attention to how the flange feels and fits on your nipple.
+What many mamas don't know, is that breast pump flanges come in different sizes.
 Any soreness or visible marks (cuts, redness, etc.) usually means that you need a different flange size.

 What is a breast pump flange?

 As we covered earlier this month, A flange (or breast shield) is the part of the breast pump that positions directly over the nipple and forms a vacuum seal over the areola, drawing your nipple into the tunnel for milk extraction.
 When you’re pumping, the flange is what secures over the breast for suction and release.

 Flanges are essential for pumping, so you’ll want to make sure you get one that fits your nipple just right.
 Most pumps come with 24mm size flanges to fit the 24mm size.
 You can test this out to see if it works for you and if not, many companies sell sizes ranging from 21mm - 36mm.

 If your flange doesn’t fit quite right, chances are you’ll know.
 Incorrectly sized flanges can lead to soreness of the nipples and blocked milk ducts, which can impact milk production.

 If you are noticing any issues with breast pump suction, an incorrectly sized breast pump flange is usually the cause.
 Proper suction is very dependent on having the correct contact with the nipple and breast tissue.

 When you’re looking to find the correct flange size, you’ll want to make sure that the flange is also the correct size for your nipple shape and the areola density and fullness.
 Seeing a lactation specialist, either in person or virtually, can help you determine the best fit.